 Things you should NOT do on YouTube

-While knowing what you should do on YouTube, it also makes sense to beware of what NOT to do on YouTube.
-All your hard work will go down the drain if you don’t stay away from these mistakes.
+While knowing what you should do on YouTube, it also makes sense to beware of what NOT to do.
+All your hard work will go down the drain if you don’t avoid these mistakes.
 So here are 6 points to keep in mind if you’re looking to make it big on YouTube: